aSempruch/SP-Project_0/ReadMe.txt

 Input:
 	The Merger is designed to take in a csv file with 28 distinct categories in which the output file can by sorted by.
 Each of these 28 categories is either a string of characters, a long, or a float.

+Use:

+	./sorter <value type> <column>

+    <value type> - specifies what value type to sort on.
+The supported value types are:
+			-c : column
+	<column> - specifies which column to sort the file by.
+Supported column names are:
+			color
+			string
+			num_critic_for_reviews
+			duration
+			director_facebook_likes
+			actor_3_facebook_likes
+			actor_2_name
+			actor_1_facebook_likes
+			gross
+			genres
+			actor_1_name
+			movie_title
+			num_voted_users
+			cast_total_facebook_likes
+			actor_3_name
+			facenumber_in_poster
+			plot_keywords
+			movie_imdb_link
+			num_user_for_reviews
+			language
+			country
+			content_rating
+			budget
+			title_year
+			actor_2_facebook_likes
+			imdb_score
+			aspect_ratio
+			movie_facebook_likes

+	Pipe the input file through STDIN as such cat file.csv | ./sorter -c movie_title

 Output:
 	The output is in the format of a csv file that lists the resulting array in acending order based of the keyword given upon running the program.
 The first line of the file contains the 28 distinct categories.
+In order to save the output to a file, proceed the command with " > output_file_name.csv"

 Design:
 	The csv file is read from stdin and written into a temporary file, named .temp, for easier use.
 The file is removed on program exit.